Objectives

 • Model a simple method for measuring the speed of sound in air using a known distance and a measured time.

-• Define an echo as reflected sound and stress that the sound travels to the surface and back.
+• Stress that reflected sound travels to the surface and back in echo calculations.

-• Use one worked example with distance = speed x time and then convert it into distance = speed x time / 2 for echo problems.
+• Try one worked example with distance = speed x time and then convert it into distance = speed x time / 2 for echo problems.

 • Compare ultrasound uses in medical scanning, non-destructive testing, and sonar.

-1. Begin with retrieval on the approximate speed of sound in air and what is needed for a wave speed measurement.
+1. Start with retrieval on the approximate speed of sound in air and what is needed for a wave speed measurement.

 2. Demonstrate or describe a practical method such as measuring the delay over a known distance or using an echo from a wall.